vhscom/after-dark/README.md

 See the Hugo docs for additional [configuration options](http://gohugo.io/overview/configuration/#configure-blackfriday-rendering).

-## Creating Shortcodes
+### Shortcodes

 Keep your content <abbr title="Don't Repeat Yourself">DRY</abbr> to improve thematic consistency throughout your site.
 To help achieve this, Hugo provides [Shortcodes](https://gohugo.io/extras/shortcodes).
 Shortcodes are very powerful, and can be used to achieve functionality not otherwise available in the markdown processor.

 To create your own custom shortcodes add a `layouts/shortcodes` directory to your site and place your shortcodes within.
-Here's an example shortcode overriding Hugo's [built-in `figure` shortcode](https://gohugo.io/extras/shortcodes#figure) to leverage After Dark's [Intelligent Lazyloading](#using-intelligent-lazyloading) feature and improve display for use with the theme:
+Here's an example shortcode overriding Hugo's [built-in `figure` shortcode](https://gohugo.io/extras/shortcodes#figure) to leverage After Dark's [Intelligent Lazyloading](#intelligent-lazyloading) feature and improve display for use with the theme:

 ```html
 <!--{{/*